Distances

 - Bablock Hythe 43.1

 Nothing here except the Ferryman's Inn, so called because the pub used to ferry people back and forth across the river.
 In fact, the Thames Path used to cross to the other side of the river here (when walking downstream) following the right bank.
-Presumably the path was rerouted to follow the left bank once the ferryman retired.
-Some guides still tell you to cross the river.
+But the ferry was washed away in floods some years ago.
+Some out-of-date guide books still tell you to cross the river.

 - Pinkhill 45.9

-Just past the lock, the Path takes a minor detour away from the river and behind the Pinkhill Boatyard (pictured left), along the busy B4044 (Swinford to Farmoor) and back to the river.It's possible to leave a car by the roadside.The distance is where the path meets the road.
+Just past the lock, the Path takes a minor detour away from the river and behind the Pinkhill Boatyard, along the busy B4044 (Swinford to Farmoor) and back to the river.It's possible to leave a car by the roadside.The distance is where the path meets the road.

 - Swinford Bridge 46.9